CatherineKiiru/js-challenges/Coding notes/readme.md

 ### Comparison with the Strict Inequality Operator
 The Strict Inequality Operator (!==) is the logical opposite of the strict equality operator.
 It means "strictly not equal" and returns "false" where strict equality would return "true" and vice versa.

+### Comparison with the Greater Than Operator
+The greater than Operator (>) compares the value of two numbers.
+If the number to the left is greater than the number to the right, it returns "true".
+Otherwise, it returns false.

+The greater than operator also performs type conversion before returning a true or false.

+### Comparison with the greater than or equal to operator
+The greater than or equal to operator (>=) compares the value of two numbers.
+If the number to the left is greater than or equal to the number to the right, the function returns a true boolean.
+Otherwise, it returns false.

+The greater than or equal to operator also performs type conversion.